mkumar73/beckernick.github.io/_posts/2016-08-24-nfl-scrabble_testing.markdown

 ---
-title:  "Which NFL Team Would Win in Scrabble?"
+title:  "Which NFL Team Would Win in Scrabble? testing"
-date:   2016-08-24
+date:   2016-08-25
 tags: [data science]

 header: